donniexyz/simple-di/README.md

 It is built around the [`jakarta.inject`](https://docs.oracle.com/javaee/6/api/javax/inject/package-summary.html) annotations, though doesn't conform completely to that spec.

-Some explanation about the implementation is [on my blog](https://boyl.es/post/simple-di/).
+Some explanation about the implementation is [on michaelboyles blog](https://boyl.es/post/simple-di/).

 ### Sample output